-It does promote awareness of actual (not perceived, habits).
+- It does promote awareness of actual (not perceived, habits).
 Habits like this study show that Americans are not particularly good at knowing how much of what they are eating, when.

-It does slow a person down.
+- It does slow a person down.
 The act of recording can reveal the automaticity of behaviors, whether helpful or harmful.

-It does NOT tell you how many calories you are actually eating, or overall energy balance.
+- It does NOT tell you how many calories you are actually eating, or overall energy balance.
 This is nearly impossible to find without a barometric chamber.

 How I use AND how I analyze data from food journals: In my opinion, the ideal use of a food journal is getting basic information about an individuals daily habits.
 The elegance of the system is looking only at large levers or opportunities for change.